Vote and Beyond: Activities

 Vote and Beyond has successfully observed and reported nine elections since 2014.
-Aside from these, the association has created a digital system known as T3 (Tütkiye Tutanak Teyit) and a mobile application known as T3TG (T3 Tutanak Gönder).
+Aside from these, the association has created a digital system known as T3 (Türkiye Tutanak Teyit) and a mobile application known as T3TG (T3 Tutanak Gönder).
 Using these digital tools, volunteers' photographs of ballot box results can be converted into electronic data and compared to the official results.

 The Beyond activities held during the post-election period are: